Eduard von Stackelberg: Land and politics

 As a landowner, Eduard Baron Stackelberg held the manors of Sutlem, Limmat and Mäeküla (Mähküll, Mäeküla mõis) (now Sutlema, Lümandu and Mäeküla, Rapla County, Estonia) in Kreis Harrien.
 He was a proponent of Baltic German patriotism and a leader of the Baltic Constitutional Party.

-Eduard von Stackelberg served as secretary of the Estonian Knighthood from 1899 to 1911 and served as deputy chief captain of the knighthood from 1912-1918.
+Eduard von Stackelberg served as secretary of the Estonian Knighthood from 1899 to 1911 and served as deputy chief captain of the knighthood from 1912 to 1918.
 Stackelberg was one of the founders of the Deutscher Verein in Estland (German Association of Estonia) in 1905, and served as its chairman.
 The association promoted a pan-Baltic organization, in sympathy with pan-Germanic ideals, while emphasizing that it still supported the Russian Tsar and constitution.
 When von Stackelberg attempted to organize a conference in Reval to bring together similar organizations, he was fiercely attacked by Russian press, the Duma and the Russian authorities.